NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

   A positive correlation between Temperature and O3.
 (This matches the findings in the exploration of data in Tableau).
   A negative correlation between Temperature and CO.
 (This matches the findings in the exploration of data in Tableau).

-  Models can be improved by a larger data set, and fewer independent variables, modifying some parameters for example Test Size.
+  Models may be improved by getting more data / selecting a larger data set, fewer independent variables, or modifying some parameters for example Test Size.

 * Tableau:
 Exploration done with, and without the additonal variable.
 Results are similar in both visualization sets.